For-credit internship process for faculty and staff

 Refer to the list of community partners to verify if the organization is already a University partner.
 If the partner appears on the list, please move to step five.

 - Site Assessment Form The site assessment is an online form that will be submitted directly to the University's risk management department.

-- Organization Agreement The organization agreement is a PDF form that requires a wet signature.
-Please print out this form and submit it online for final signatures.
+- Organization Agreement: The organization agreement is a PDF form that requires a wet signature.
+Please print out the appropriate form from the list below and submit it online for final signatures.

 For more information about the site visit form or organizations requirements, please visit the FAQ.

 This can take as little as a week or as long as a few months, depending on how quickly the organization responds.
 If revisions are requested, they must go through the Office of General Counsel.

 Once all documents have been accepted and signed by all parties, faculty and organizations will be notified that they are now ready to accept students.